A Summer Exhibition.

 Wong had many fans in the Boston area and completed numerous commissioned works.
 His work has been shown widely in the U.S. and abroad at the Berenberg Gallery in Boston; the Fuller Museum of Art in Brockton, MA; Very Special Arts Gallery in Washington, D.C.; and at Cavin-Morris Gallery, the Outsider Art Fair, the Cork Gallery at Lincoln Center and Margaret Bodell Gallery in New York City.
 Wong’s work has been reviewed in the Boston Globe, on WBUR radio by Lynda Morgenroth and in ArtsMedia, a Boston publication.
 A biography on Bohill Wong, produced by Marty Ostrow on WGBH’s Greater Boston Arts, won a New England Emmy in 1997.

 Celebrating Artists of Color is a “buy off the wall” exhibition, with new work added on a rolling basis throughout Summer 2020.
-To view in person, make an appointment with Loel Westermann, Store Manager, at email@example.com or (617) 913-9815 (cell).
+Click above on the live links on images and prices to view the available works for sale in our online store.

 Download the press release here.